-Lebua Lodge is the second property of Lebua group in Jaipur – located right next to the wall of Amber Fort.
+This is the second property of the Lebua group in Jaipur – located right next to the wall of Amber Fort.

 This is a tented property with no permanent structure although you will find it difficult to believe when you stand there.
 It is a sprawling 18-acre property in the middle of a forest.
-All you see around is the white tents and their aesthetic sit outs.
+All you see around are the white tents and their aesthetic sit-outs.

-I loved their reception area that again had a brilliant geometric design all done with canvas.
+I loved their reception area which again had a brilliant geometric design all done with a canvas.
 The canvas divides the space without disconnecting it.

-This time I could not stay at Lebua Lodge, hopefully, there would be another time to explore the birds in and around Lebua Lodge.
+This time I could not stay at Lebua Lodge, hopefully, there would be another time to explore the birds in and around the luxury property.